Blog post

 - Squinting: Squinting temporarily improves focus but may lead to discomfort over time.

-Treatment options for myopia
+What are the treatment options for myopia (short-sightedness)?

 Glasses: